kevinwatson/hobbyist-radio-book/070-chapter-06.md

 ### Making Contact

 There are a number of ways to establish contact with other ham operators.
-Here are a few.
+Making contact is commonly refered to as a QSO.
+Here are a few ways to make contact.

 #### Unused Frequency